dhabolt/hydejack/about.md

 ## About the Blog
 Periodic ramblings about software development topics that interest me.

 Currently created using [Jekyll] and utilizing the [hydejack] theme by [qwtel].
-The Jekyll application is run either under the [Windows Subsystem for Linux][linux] or in a [Docker] container, depending on which of my computers I happen to be using at the time.
+The Jekyll application is run either under the [Windows Subsystem for Linux][linux] or in a [Docker] container (depending on which of my computers I happen to be using at the time).

 ## About Me
 ### tl;dr